Captain America: Durant makes sure gold medal stays with US

 Durant takes tremendous pride donning the red, white and blue.
 And his commitment to USA Basketball has been invaluable.

-Another flurry early in the third quarter after France cut it the deficit to four provided a double-digit lead, room it turned out the Americans would need to hold on for their fourth straight gold medal.
+Another flurry early in the third quarter after France cut the deficit to four provided a double-digit lead.

 “Kevin Durant has been one of the great players ever to play for USAB,” outgoing managing director Jerry Colangelo said, getting choked up and adding, “he’s very special.”